-Alaska Division of Public Health, Health Analytics and Vital Records Section, Health Facilities Data Reporting needs are also charged with crimes, often resulting in the Department of Corrections acting as a provider of psychiatric care without the proper supports.
+Alaska Division of Public Health, Health Analytics and Vital Records Section, Health Facilities Data Reporting their medical needs.
+Law enforcement officers are faced with challenging situations when beneficiaries with behavioral and/or medical needs are also charged with crimes, often resulting in the Department of Corrections acting as a provider of psychiatric care without the proper supports.

-Research Unit, Health Analytics and Vital Records; Division of Public Health, Department of Health Email: healthanalytics@alaska.gov
+• Research Unit, Health Analytics and Vital Records; Division of Public Health, Department of Health Email: healthanalytics@alaska.gov

 Without strong preventive and treatment services embedded in Alaskan communities, Trust beneficiaries experience high levels of placement within psychiatric institutional settings.
 In Alaska, these settings include the Alaska Psychiatric Institute (API) and the state's Designated Evaluation and Stabilization or Designated Evaluation and Treatment (DES/DET) facilities.
 The number of Alaskans needing mental health services is growing (mirroring national trends) and the state cannot recruit or retain an adequate number of mental health and substance use disorder treatment providers to match.
 Consequently, API and Alaska's DES/DET institutions are in high demand, understaffed, and are often over capacity.
 Alaska has experienced an increase in patients who must wait in emergency room boarding for six days or longer for evaluation, and patients needing long-term inpatient treatment may have to travel out of state.